mattm1346/Yogasstick/README.md

 ## Wireframes

-Using the software, 'Balsamiq Wireframes' I created a very basic structure to how I initially wanted Yogasstick to look.
+Using the software, 'Balsamiq Wireframes' I created a very basic structure to plan how I initially wanted Yogasstick to look.

 ![index](https://github.com/mattm1346/Yogasstick/blob/master/assets/screenshots/wireframes/wireframe_index.png)

+The homepage was always planned to be welcoming, with a big greeting and hero image of yoga.
+In respect to the user story #1 (The Novice) the homepage has clear links via the nav bar and in the intro-text to help with navigation.

 ![techniques](https://github.com/mattm1346/Yogasstick/blob/master/assets/screenshots/wireframes/wireframe_techniques.png)

+I wanted the techniques page to be clear and simple.
+I didn't want to overcrowd the page with text and images.
+Therefore it has some simple techniques that a beginner to yoga can do with an image and short, clear instructions to follow.

 ![tips](https://github.com/mattm1346/Yogasstick/blob/master/assets/screenshots/wireframes/wireframe_tips.png)